pipegalera/starter-academic/content/post/bracktesting-setup/index.md

 title: 'Setting up a Backtesting environment with Python'
 subtitle: ''

-summary: We will set up a backtesting enviromnet for algorithmit trading using Zipline, Pyfolio and Jupyter Lab.
+summary: We will set up a backtesting environment for algorithmit trading using Zipline, Pyfolio and Jupyter Lab.

 authors:
 - admin